A Summary of Common Production Challenges & Issues

-Once a problem reaches a certain point — whether it's fungal spores at a threshold number, a pest population at critical mass, or a crop approaching permanent wilting point — you will need to consider your options carefully, yet without further delay.
+Once a problem reaches a certain point — whether it's fungal spores at a threshold number, a pest population at critical mass, or a crop approaching permanent wilting point — you will need to consider your options carefully but without further delay.

-For further assistance and information, contact your local Cooperative Extension Service.
+For further assistance and information, contact your local Cooperative Extension Service/state Land Grant University.

 Tomatoes are among the world's most cultivated crops, and given proper conditions and regular maintenance, they are relatively easy to grow.
 They are far from trouble-free, however, being prone to a host of production problems and pathogens, especially when conditions and maintenance are less than ideal.

 As prevention is the best medicine, it helps to have some familiarity with the threats that you and your plants may face.
 To help acquaint you with the most common and damaging problems that may arise we developed this Guide to Common Tomato Pests, Diseases & Physiological Disorders.
 Many tomato problems closely resemble each other and are continually evolving; therefore, we always recommend seeking professional assistance from your cooperative extension for definitive identification of disease and pests.
-This guide will give you a jump-start in understanding some of the most common issues that may arise, and their causes, while also helping you to select varieties resistant to specific diseases.
+This guide will provide a starting point toward understanding some of the most common issues that may arise, and their causes, while also helping you to select varieties resistant to specific diseases.

 Our goal by providing you this information is to help prepare you to grow better tomatoes, whether you're managing acres of high-tech glasshouses or simply pottering about your patio planters.
 It is not meant to be a diagnostic tool or an exhaustive review, but to provide a brief summary of the primary living (biotic) and nonliving (abiotic, or physiological) disorders.
 Naturally, your geographic location, environmental conditions, and the cultural methods you employ will affect your particular disease and pest pressures.
 If you're new to growing, take a moment to review prevention basics, listed in the box at right (or above, on mobile).